 I know, I know …. how flipping cute is this breakfast?
 I bought several mini cast-iron pans (13cm / 5-in diameter) just so that I can make this breakfast for house guests.
 My version of Shakshuka is super simple: the cooked tomatoes are spiced with ground cumin, cayenne and smoked paprika, then an egg is cracked into the centre and baked to perfection.
 To finish, I used smoked sea salt flakes to season.
 TIP: These would be great served with my Keto Breakfast Muffins.
 Enjoy your brunch!

 OK, let’s be honest here.. everything tastes better with butter and this is merely an idea with some cheffy techniques added to help you prepare perfect buttered asparagus (and macros calculated to help you along).
 If you are okay with your urine smelling funky for a day, try this super-simple recipe.
 And if you don’t suffer from bizarre-smelling urine after eating asparagus, consider yourself a very small percentage of the population.
 (I will leave you to Google what I am on about, if you don’t already know.)
-Enjoy this lovely, easy side dish #EatYourGreens!!
+Enjoy this lovely, easy side dish – and be sure to also check out the Brown-buttered Brussels Sprouts on the site #EatYourGreens!!

 Something for upcoming Valentine’s Day… This easy, low-carb white chocolate mousse was made using only a few ingredients, with a distinct ‘Turkish Delight’ flavour coming from the necessary addition of rose water.
 Its a lovely, fragrant dessert that is so pretty to look at – and even better to tuck into!
 I added a little pink food colouring, but that is entirely optional.
 Each serving is approx 135g / 4.8oz, which is very generous, and only 2.8g carbs per serving, – you can get away with it!
 You can choose to simply divide the mixture between 4 dessert bowls, or you can pipe them in like I did.
 It was only afterwards I realised it resembles a pink rose (well, at a stretch), so I encourage you to put in the little extra effort.
 Important technique tip: Allow the melted cocoa butter buttons to cool sufficiently before adding to the cream to avoid a grainy mousse.
 Also, be careful not to over-whip the cream, nobody wants rose water butter…